TylerDev16/python-for-devops/README.md

 # python for devops
- From Zero Repo for doing Pyhton DevOps work.
+ From Zero Repo for doing Python DevOps work.

 ## Create a project scaffold